zkenxie/ecn_bluerov/README.md

-ROS package to communicate with the BlueROV
+ROS package for low-level communication with the BlueROV

 Uses the Navio2 submodule.